YuUuTta/Django_User_App_Test/README.md

 # About This Project
-I make this project for Test for Userauthentication app
+I make this project for Test of Userauthentication app